Visitor’s Guide

 35678 Resort Lane, Frenchglen, Oregon

 This resort offers cabins, tent spaces and full hook-up RV camping, as well as showers and coin laundry.
-Wifi is available for overnight guests and Verizon cell coverage works here.
+Wifi is available for overnight guests and Verizon cell phone coverage is reportedly available here.
 Their small store carries a limited amount of personal items and snacks.
 Hikers can send themselves resupply packages here with prior arrangement.

 Learn more at www.steensresort.com or call (541) 493-2415.